ajkluber/model_builder/docs/things_to_do.rst

    of non-redundant interaction strengths are the "model parameters".
    Want to generalize parameter fitting to act on model parameters.

+3. Code disulfides as a bonded interaction with harmonic bond, angle, etc.

-3. Decide on design that allows for multiple chains in the topology.
+4. Decide on design that allows for multiple chains in the topology.